DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/Results.md

 ### Single Dose Antibody Pharmacokinetics (Figure 4 Replication)

 The figure below demonstrates that our model accurately reproduces the published plasma pharmacokinetics (PK) for a single 300 mg subcutaneous dose of gantenerumab.
-The solid black line shows the model output, while the red circles represent experimental data from the literature.
+The solid black line shows the model output, while the red circles represent experimental data from the literature extracted using WebPlotDigitizer.

 ![Gantenerumab Plasma PK: 300 mg subcutaneous](generated/figures/drug_simulation/gantenerumab_pk_brain_plasma_master.png)